Tai-Chi

 These courses are facilitated by Gloria Hanson who has been teaching these ancient arts for over 15 years in the UK, Europe and Thailand

-We have had great feedback from clients who have attended one of the 3 courses run over 2019 and look forward to continuing this activity into 2020.
+We have had great feedback from clients who have attended one of the many courses run here since 2019.

 HOPE course